Jesse Shapiro, McGill University, Pillar 6 Lead & Project Lead

 Over the year to come in Canada, as people get fully vaccinated and cases (hopefully) dwindle, the pandemic endgame will shift to three major fronts: 1) surveillance of variants internationally to assess risks before they get to Canada; 2) analysis of wastewater sequencing data to pinpoint outbreaks before they spread; and 3) understanding which mutations are likely to reduce immunity and vaccine effectiveness.
 On all these fronts, sequencing alone is not enough.
 Viral genome sequences, along with key data such as time and place of sequencing, whether from a vaccinated individual, etc., must be shared in databases, analyzed using bioinformatics to put the data into context.
 The information must then be integrated with models of viral transmission and immune escape.

-This project, led by CovaRR-Net’s Pillar 6: Computational Biology and Modelling, involves:
+This project, led by CovaRR-Net’s Pillar 6: Computational Analysis, Modelling and Evolutionary Outcomes (CAMEO), involves:

 - Creating a unified framework for genome sequencing data analysis across Canada, while providing support for other countries to share and analyze their own data.

 - Developing methods to track mutations and variants via wastewater and ensuring that data is synthesized and integrated within the Public Health Agency of Canada (PHAC).